 The American Triumph.
-1.Dante is especially intrigued by this epic land for he had promoted the legend that Ulysses had been the first to sight it, for in his travelogue to the Underworld the Florentine had 'recorded' that the Ithacan had remarked to him that his men and he had passed the Rock of Gibraltar to tarry in the western ocean for five months to only perish in sight of a 'mountain shape' - which was been conjectured by some commentators to be this New World, although the prevalent view is that Ulysses had sighted Mount Purgatory that lies in the Southern Hemisphere.
-2. Reference to the author being pleasantly surprised to listen to the Ode to Joy when he turned on Classic FM on the 20th anniversary of the fall of the Berlin Wall on his car radio.
-(A long two kilometre column of 1,000 large human size foam dominos - covered in peace images/messages hand painted by children - along the former path of the wall were toppled over by the likes of Lech Walesa & Mikhal Gorbachev; more soberly, it should be noted that the 9th November is also the date of 'Kristalnacht').
+1. Diogenes's act is based on anecdotes about his behaviour to attract the attention of the Athenian crowd in the marketplace.
+2. Dante is especially intrigued by this epic land for he had promoted the legend that Ulysses had been the first to sight it, for in his travelogue to the Underworld the Florentine had 'recorded' that the Ithacan had remarked to him that his men and he had passed the Rock of Gibraltar to tarry in the western ocean for five months to only perish in sight of a 'mountain shape' - which was been conjectured by some commentators to be this New World, although the prevalent view is that Ulysses had sighted Mount Purgatory that lies in the Southern Hemisphere.
+3. Reference to the author being pleasantly surprised to listen to the Ode to Joy when he turned on Classic FM on the 20th anniversary of the fall of the Berlin Wall on his car radio.\ (A long two kilometre column of 1,000 large human size foam dominos - covered in peace images/messages hand painted by children - along the former path of the wall were toppled over by the likes of Lech Walesa & Mikhal Gorbachev; more soberly, it should be noted that the 9th November is also the date of 'Kristalnacht').\ \To hear this Beethoven masterpiece (coincidentally conducted by

-To hear this Beethoven masterpiece (coincidentally conducted by Bernstein & presumably in Berlin) after finishing a memorable two week casual work stint as an E.S.L Art teacher in a small staffroom shared with three very commendable & witty female work colleagues
+Bernstein in Berlin) after finishing a memorable two week casual work stint as an E.S.L Art teacher in a small staffroom shared with three very commendable & witty female work colleagues.